-Parameterizing the diameter limit
+Parameterizing the diameter change limit

-As an option, you can limit the winding direction or maximum permitted change in the winding diameter per second.
+As an option, you can limit the change in the winding diameter with regard to the winding direction, maximum permitted change per second and, if applicable, change based on the axis enable signal.

-- 1. Select the Drive Based Center Winder application wizard > Center winder > Diameter > Diameter limit. - 2.
-L35 Winding direction:
+- 1. Select the Drive Based Center Winder application wizard > Center winder > Diameter > Limitation: Diameter change. - 2.
+L35 Source diameter change limitation:

-Define the winding direction.
+Define whether the winding diameter is limited based on the winding direction.

 - 2.1.
-If the winding diameter is allowed to both increase and decrease, select 0: Inactive. - 2.2.
-If the winding diameter should only increase, select 1: Wind. - 2.3.
-If the winding diameter should only decrease, select 2: Unwind. - 2.4.
-If the control word of the center winder is the source for selecting the winding direction, select 3: Parameter L150. - 3.
+If the winding diameter may change in both directions, select 0: Inactive. - 2.2.
+If the winding diameter may only change in the winding direction, select 1: Active. - 2.3.
+If the control word of the center winder is used as the source for limiting the diameter change, select3: Parameter L150. - 2.4.
+If a digital input (direct or inverted) acts as the source, select the corresponding input. - 3.
 L36 Diameter change maximum:

-Define the maximum permitted change in the winding diameter per second.
+As an option, you can define the maximum permitted change in the winding diameter per second.